davestewart/davestewart-content/content/archive/projects/open-source/plugins/index.md

 ### Vanilla

-[Vanailla Forum](https://vanillaforums.com/) is a simple but effective forum platform.
+[Vanilla Forum](https://vanillaforums.com/) is a simple but effective forum platform.

 I wrote various plugins whilst developing xJSFL to make my own use of the forum easier: